nimcastano/c0323-code-solutions/express-intro/express-intro-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is Express useful for?
+  It is a web framework.
+It is useful for building RESTful APIs with Node.js.
 - How does Express fit into a full-stack web application?
+  It helps manage servers and routes.
+It is a backend application.

-- How do you add `express` to your package dependencies?
+- How do you add `express` to your package dependencies? npm install express
 - What Express application method starts the server and binds it to a network `PORT`?

 ## Notes